 Google Workspace Integration

-Securely connect Asset Panda to your Google Admin console to automatically import employee records into the Asset Panda directory and sync Google-managed devices for tracking.
+You can connect Asset Panda Pro to your Google Admin console to import employee records into the Asset Panda directory automatically and sync Google-managed devices for tracking.
 This integration keeps your employee and device data current, streamlines asset management, and eliminates the need for manual updates.

-1. Enable Google Workspace Integration: Start by linking your Google Workspace account to Asset Panda.
-This will allow you to pull in device and user data automatically.
+1. Enable Google Workspace Integration: Link your Google Workspace account to Asset Panda Pro to pull in device and user data automatically.

-2. Set Up Google Device Management: Once connected, you can easily add and manage all your Google Chrome devices in Asset Panda.
-You’ll have control to activate, deactivate, or de-provision devices when necessary.
+2. Set Up Google Device Management: Once connected, add and manage your Google Chrome devices in Asset Panda Pro.
+You can activate, deactivate, or de-provision devices as needed.

-3. Sync Mobile Devices: With Google Mobile Management, sync mobile assets in real-time to Asset Panda.
-This ensures that your mobile devices are always up to date, and you can even manage them remotely if needed.
+3. Sync Mobile Devices: With Google Mobile Management, sync mobile assets to Asset Panda Pro in real time to ensure that your mobile devices are always up to date.
+You can also manage them remotely, if needed.

 Prerequisites

-To connect Asset Panda with Google Workspace, you need to create OAuth 2.0 credentials in the Google Cloud Console.
-These credentials specifically a client ID and client secret allow Asset Panda to securely access directory information from your Google Workspace account.
-Follow the steps below to configure the required access.
+To connect Asset Panda Pro with Google Workspace, you must create OAuth 2.0 credentials in the Google Cloud Console.
+These credentials generate a client ID and client secret that allow Asset Panda Pro to access directory information from your Google Workspace account securely.

-1. Go to the Google Cloud Consolearrow-up-right and sign in with your Google Workspace admin account.
+1. Go to the Google Cloud Console and sign in with your Google Workspace admin account.

-1. In the top navigation bar, select the project dropdown and choose New Project.
+1. In the top navigation bar, select the project drop-down and select New Project.

-• Select your organization (if applicable), then choose Create.
+3. Select your organization (if applicable) and then click Create.

-1. In the left navigation, go to APIs & Services > Library.
+1. In the left navigation, select APIs & Services > Library.

-• (Optional) Enable People API if Asset Panda will access contact or user profile data.
+3. (Optional) Enable People API if Asset Panda Pro will access contact or user profile data.

 1. Go to APIs & Services > OAuth consent screen.

-2. Choose Internal (recommended for internal use) or External.
+2. Select Internal (recommended for internal use) or External.

-3. Enter the required app details, such as:
+3. Enter the required app details, such as the following:

 • App name: Asset Panda Integration